divergentmedia/divergentDocumentation/EditReady/EditReady.md

 Clips can be added to EditReady by selecting "Open" under the "File" menu, or by dragging clips into the EditReady window.
 Your clips will appear with thumbnails in the EditReady window.
 You may toggle between "list view" and "thumbnail" view using the selector in the toolbar.

-If you'd like to convert all of your clips, simply click the "convert all" button at the top of the window.
-If you'd only like to convert some clips <<FLAG CLIPS>>.
+If you'd like to convert all of your clips, simply click the "convert all" button on the right.
+If you'd only like to convert some clips, you can select them by clicking the "flag" icon (or selecting "Flag Clip" from the Clip menu).
+Then click "Convert Flagged."

-Clicking the convert button will reveal the batch settings pane.
 EditReady includes a variety of presets for popular editing formats like ProRes and DNxHD.
 You can customize these further by creating [custom presets](#custom-presets).

 Regardless of the preset you select, you have the option of adjusting the destination folder and destination file name.
 See ["Naming your Files"](#naming-your-files) for details.

-When you're ready to go, click Convert.

 ## Monitoring Progress ##

 Each clip will show a progress indicator below the thumbnail.
 In addition, you can see batch progress within the toolbar.
 You may pause or resume conversion using the play/pause indicator in the timeline.

+# Previewing Files #

+EditReady allows you to preview your files before conversion.
+To access the player, select "Open Preview" from the Clip menu, or press command-3 on the keyboard.

+## Applying LUTs during Playback ##
+Click the "Add LUT" icon to apply a LUT to your file during playback.
+This allows you to quickly preview any conversions you'd like to apply.
+For details on LUT support in EditReady, see the [LUTs](#LUTs) chapter.

+Keep in mind that LUTs can be compute-intensive, particularly on 4K files.
+Slower computers (or computers with slower graphics cards) may have trouble with realtime playback.

 # Metadata #

 One of the most powerful features in EditReady is the ability to view and edit the metadata contained in your files.
-Clicking the blue <<carrot??>> will reveal the most common metadata from your file.
-Clicking the "Show all" button will open a separate window with all of the metadata.
+You can access metadata for a clip by selecting "Edit Metadata" from the "Clip" menu, or by pressing command-2 on your

 ## Browsing Metadata ##

 Metadata may include camera settings like F-Stop, Iris, and Shutter, as well as items like Location (if your camera has GPS), media serial numbers, or even diagnostic data.

 In some cases, there may be multiple entries for a single category of metadata.
 For example, your camera may store a "Creation date" in a variety of places throughout the file.
-In this case, EditReady will display "Multiple Values" and provide a disclosure triangle to reveal the individual entries.
+In this case, EditReady will display "Conflicting Values" and provide a disclosure triangle to reveal the individual entries.
+If you'd like to normalize all of these keys to a single value, click the checkbox to the right of the value you'd like to preserve.
+Any other value will be replaced.

 If your camera includes GPS data in the metadata, those fields will have a "map" button, allowing you to view the clip location on a map.
 Dates within your metadata will be normalized to the current timezone of your computer.